chipsalliance/f4pga-examples/docs/getting-symbiflow.rst

 Getting SymbiFlow
 =================

-This section describe how to install SymbiFlow and setup a fully working enviroment to later build example desings.
+This section describes how to install SymbiFlow and set up a fully working environment to later build example designs.

 Prerequisites
 -------------